 This might be too complicated for most of us, but if you like playing around with code as much as you like barbecuing, the Tappecue can solve both those itches.

 The Tappecue Touch is a quality, reliable WiFi thermometer that will help up your smoking game, streamlining the process while unchaining you from the pit.

 The build quality is solid enough to easily withstand the rigors of everyday use as well as the occasional exposure to rain and hot, flying grease.
 The new touchscreen is nice to have, as is the new integrated battery – it doesn’t need to be plugged in constantly, as with the old model.

 There are a few things we don’t like about it.
 The touchscreen, as mentioned, is clunky and difficult to use – even when using the included stylus.
 Typing in passwords and email addresses is a pain and setting up the device and connecting to WiFi takes too long, as does getting into offline mode; the process is clunky, and we’d like to see it streamlined in the future.

 Once you’ve got it setup, however, the app is easy enough to use.
 We would also like to see longer battery life, preferably by introducing a way to turn off the display while monitoring via your phone.

-But overall, the Tappecue Touch is a solid update to a well-known WiFi smart thermometer.
-Aside from the setup, it’s a well-built, reliable device with accurate temperature readings and plenty of capable features.
+Overall, the Tappecue Touch is a solid update to a well-known WiFi smart thermometer.
+Aside from the setup and the glitchy splitters, the device itself is well-built and reliable, with accurate temperature readings and plenty of capable features.

 PROS & CONS of the Tappecue Touch